GoGross/gross-docengine/README.md

 ## API

 DocEngine exposes its data via an Application Programming Interface (API), so developers can interact in a programmatic way with the DocEngine Service.
 This document is the official reference for that functionality.
-The current API version is 1.0.0

 ## Authentication